 There are many traditional passages such as Beyoglu Is Merkezi (Beyoglu Business Center), especially for those who want to shop for cheap clothes.

 I had previously written an article on this site detailing the passages on Istiklal Street.
-If you are going to shop in the passages of Istiklal Street, which has a history of more than a hundred years, the article on the best shopping places in Istanbul can guide you.
+If you are going to shop in the historical passages of Istiklal Street, the article on the best shopping places in Istanbul can guide you.
 However, in this article, we will focus more on modern shopping malls around Taksim Square.

 Shopping Malls near Taksim Square

 Most of the shopping malls around Taksim Square are not within walking distance.
 However, if you take the metro from Taksim Square, you can easily get off at one of the Mecidiyekoy, Sisli, Gayrettepe and Levent stops and reach the shopping places I have listed below.

 Demiroren Shopping Mall is located on Istiklal Avenue.
 This shopping center, which is only a 5-minute walk from Taksim Square, offers you reasonable options.

 If you are in a hurry about shopping and want to buy souvenirs quickly before leaving Istanbul, I can recommend Demiroren Shopping Mall.
 However, when you compare it with the other shopping malls on our list, this is a small place.

 There are some shops of famous local fashion brands in this shopping center.
 However, I also recommend you to take a tour of Istiklal Street after shopping here.
 If you walk in the direction of Galata Tower after leaving here, you can find many other options.